 Firstly, when it’s not in the water we want our gear to be as dry as possible.
 If you allow too much humidity in your storage environment this can degrade your gear over time.
-Excessively moist or humid environments can encourage mildew or mould to develop on your equipment, and can also lead to seals and hoses deteriorating.
+Excessively moist or humid environments can encourage mildew or mould to develop on your equipment.
+This can also lead to seals and hoses deteriorating.

-If your storage area is more humid than you’d like, there are techniques you can use to dry out the air or ensure the moisture doesn’t affect your equipment.
+If your storage area is more humid than you’d like, there are techniques you can use to dry out the air.
+This will ensure the moisture doesn’t affect your equipment.
 Portable dehumidifiers are an extremely affordable and effective option.
-You can also collect silica gel sachets (commonly found in packaging) and place them within your storage system to absorb any excessive moisture.
+You can also collect silica gel sachets (found in packaging) and place them within your storage to absorb excessive moisture.
 Charcoal based moisture absorption bags also work for the same purpose.

 Storing scuba regulators also requires a little more thought.
-Leaving them coiled in a regulator bag for an extended period of time can be damaging to the hoses; again, hanging can be a great solution, or you can utilise a shelf or box which allows you to keep the hoses stretched out and laid flat.
+Leaving them coiled in a regulator bag for an extended period of time can be damaging to the hoses.
+Again, hanging can be a great solution, or you can utilise a shelf or box.
+This allows you to keep the hoses stretched out and laid flat.